jchu634/Typing-Automation-Tools/README.md

 ## Features + Limitations:
 ### `type-clipboard`:
-- Types out clipboard content, instead of pasting it.
+Types out clipboard content, instead of pasting it, built as a workaround for lack of clipboard support in many web IPMIs and similar environments.
-- Bypasses "no-paste" restrictions in various applications.
+- May also bypass some "no-paste" restrictions in applications.
 #### Limitations:
-- Many UNICODE characters do not work.
 - Spacing may not be preserved depending on application and clipboard content.

-### `type-at-wpm` (Experimental):
+### `type-at-wpm`:
-Controlled typing speed based on WPM.
+Controlled typing speed based on WPM.\
+Built as a tool to debug an application which broke at a high but human typing speed, which was too annoying to reproduce manually.

 #### Limitations:
-- May not be able to perfectly match WPM.
+- The WPM is converted to a keystroke delay, which is not representative of actual typing speed.
+- The keystroke delay is most likely not representative.
+(A calibration site is provided to give a quick check).